 J. Bruce Ismay

-Simon played Ismay in the Southwark Playhouse and Princess Of Wales, Toronto productions of Titanic.
+Simon played Ismay in the Southwark Playhouse, Princess Of Wales, Toronto and UK & Ireland touring productions of Titanic.

-Together with his musical director, David Shrubsole, he won New York’s 2017 Drama Desk Award for their cabaret, Life Is For Living.
+Together with his musical director, David Shrubsole, he won New York’s 2017 Drama Desk Award for Life Is For Living.